DjPressPlay/MetaMEdia/README.md

-# Myth Ledger - League of Legends Profile Explorer
+# Myth Ledger - League of Legends - Lore Quest

 An interactive web application that allows users to explore League of Legends summoner profiles with an immersive visual interface.